skywalkerzhai/weizhai.github.io/_pages/publications.md

 ---
 (# Corresponding Author)
 * Year 2022
+  * Huang, H., Li, Y., Zhao, Yi., **Zhai, W.#**.
+(2022).
+Analysis of the Impact of Urban Summer High Temperatures and Outdoor Activity Duration on Residents’ Emotional Health: Taking Hostility as an Example. *Frontiers in Public Health.*

   * Fu, X., Li, C., **Zhai, W.#**.
 (2022).
-Using Natural Language Processing to Read Plans: A Study of 78 Resilience Plans From the 100 Resilient Cities Network. *Journal of the American Planning Association.*
+[Using Natural Language Processing to Read Plans: A Study of 78 Resilience Plans From the 100 Resilient Cities Network. *Journal of the American Planning Association.*](https://doi.org/10.1080/01944363.2022.2038659)

   * Li, S., **Zhai, W.**, Jiao, J., Wang, C.(2022).
 [Who loses and who wins in the ride-hailing era?
 A case study of Austin, Texas.  *Transport Policy.*](https://www.sciencedirect.com/science/article/abs/pii/S0967070X22000750)